NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Immune to highs and mids frames 1-15 after super freeze
   - Does 5+25 damage
   - Hard knockdown
+- RB as Boot
+- RA as teleport
 - 4Z disabled

 #### Cosmetic